spottsdd/katacoda-scenarios/service-focused-observability/step7.md

 ## Adding Monitors to Our Services

 Navigate to the [Datadog Services list](https://app.datadoghq.com/apm/services) page.
-When we click into each of the services we've configured in APM, we see some default suggestions for monitors.
-These monitors can oversee different aspects of our services to ensure we have visibility into our application, even when we are not looking.
-We can configure a monitor and allow it to observe our application, sending alerts to those necessary when it's triggered.
+When we hover over each of the services, we see *View Suggested* under the *Monitors* column.
+These are built-in monitors that can be quickly and easily created for our services.
+Monitors can oversee different aspects of our services to ensure we have visibility into our application, even when we are not looking.
+We can configure a monitor and allow it to observe our application, sending alerts to various channels when it's triggered.

 ![Suggested Monitors](./assets/suggest-monitors.png)